Run Me to Earth: Alisak (1969)

 In 1969 in Laos during the Laotian Civil War, Alisak and brother and sister Prany and Noi are homeless teenage orphans who have been friends since childhood.
 The three orphans are spotted sleeping by a river by a nurse who recruits them to work for a hospital overlooking the Plain of Jars.
-It is a makeshift field hospital housed in an abandoned farmhouse that was formerly ran as a tobacco plantation owned by a French tycoon known as the Tobacco Captain, who has since gone missing.
+It is a makeshift field hospital housed in an abandoned farmhouse that was formerly run as a tobacco plantation owned by a French tycoon known as the Tobacco Captain, who has since gone missing.
 The three orphans work as orderlies in the hospital and couriers, delivering medical supplies on motorbikes left by the Tobacco Captain.
 They driver over hazardous terrain into the town of Phonsavan, risking the threat of aerial bombings and unexploded cluster bombs.
 They form a friendship with Vang, the French doctor who runs the hospital.
 They wonder where they will go once the hospital is evacuated, speculating either Thailand or France.
 The brother of the Tobacco Captain, a country doctor, offers to sponsor the three orphans into France.
 Vang later announces the return of American planes and the hospital is evacuated.
 While riding on their motorbikes toward the helicopter, they are separated.
 Alisak is sent to Perpignan in Southern France.
 He is driven by a Thai women named Karawek.
 They arrive at "the Vineyard" where Alisak is greeted by the Tobacco Captain's brother, who he learns is named Yves.
 He later meets a woman named Marta, who works at "the Vineyard".